nocejo/trev/README.md

 ## COMMAND LINE OPTIONS

-- `\-T 'Additional text'`
+- `\-T 'Additional text'` , `\-t 'Additional text'`

-Adds 'Additional text' to the upper label, as a reminder or explanation.
+Add 'Additional text' to the upper (-T) or lower (-t) label, as a reminder or explanation.
 Quotation marks are required if text contains blank spaces.

-- `\-t 'Additional text'`

-Adds 'Additional text' to the lower label, as a reminder or explanation.
-Quotation marks are required if text contains blank spaces.

 ## ARGUMENTS

 - \[++mark\]

-    If first argument starts with '++', as in `trev.pl ++mark`, the marking tag will be set to '+mark', marking action to `modify +mark` and unmarking action to `modify -mark`.
+    If first argument after options starts with '++', as in `trev.pl ++mark`, the marking tag will be set to '+mark', marking action to `modify +mark` and unmarking action to `modify -mark`.
 Double '+' is required in order to distinguish from a regular tag intended to be used as a filter.
 If not set, default marking attribute is 'active', marking action is 'start' and unmarking action is 'stop' ('active' is not a taskwarrior tag but a report; this is not the more general case, which is intended to use a tag + `modify`).

 - \[start+\]